gmxch/php-build/README.md

-# php
-build php-custom (zend)
-auto output on eval route

-# how to build?
+# PHP Custom Build (Zend Patch)

+Custom PHP build with Zend customization.
+Automatically outputs source when `eval()` is executed.
+Works with any obfuscator.

+## How to Build

-### copy
+### Clone
-u can fork this repo, remember to set the target arch. using docker for cross-compile arm64 or whatever u want
+You can fork this repository.
+Remember to set the target architecture (ARM64 support via Docker for cross-compilation).

+### Compatibility
+Check each Zend version and set up your PHP environment accordingly.
+Especially for PHP 7.x, ensure all dependencies are compatible.

-### compatibility
+### Notes
-look on every version on zend, and set ur environment php. php7 must using set for compatibility dependency

-# end
-work on every obfuscator,

-# open-issue kalo mau request zend versi yang beda
+- The build works with any obfuscator.
+- For requests on different Zend versions, please open an issue in this repository.